 Applications must be submitted by the 30 June 2021.
 If the applicant is granted Settled Status, they can apply for British Citizenship after 1 year.
 If the applicant is granted Pre-Settled Status, they can apply for Settled Status after 5 years.

 EU, EEA and Swiss Nationals or their family members who already hold Indefinite Leave to Remain may wish to apply under the Settlement Scheme as it will only be lost through an absence from the UK of more than five consecutive years.

-The online application is available here – Apply for the EU Settlement Scheme (gov.je)
+For further information and how to apply: Apply for the EU Settlement Scheme (gov.je)